urre/raycast-discogs-lastfm/readme.md

 ## Install

 1. Raycast → Create script command.
 Locate this script
-2. Create an .env file with your LastFM credentials
+2. Create an `.env` file in the root of the folder with your LastFM credentials

 ```shell
 DISCOGS_API_KEY="XXX"